adlnet/xapi-profiles/xapi-profiles-spec.md

 A pattern MUST contain exactly one of `alternates`, `optional`, `oneOrMore`, `sequence`, and `zeroOrMore`.
-A pattern with an @id MUST NOT include name, definition, or deprecated.
+A pattern with an @id MUST NOT include prefLabel, definition, or deprecated.
-A pattern without an @id MUST include name and definition.
+A pattern without an @id MUST include prefLabel and definition.
 A pattern MUST not refer to any pattern that has itself in the array or single value for any of `alternates`, `optional`, `oneOrMore`, `sequence`, or `zeroOrMore`, considered recursively.
 A pattern only matches if it matches greedily.
 That is, if, when checking for a match of an optional or zeroOrMore or oneOrMore pattern, the next statement matches the pattern or statement template it applies to, the statement MUST be considered to be part of that match.
 That is, no backtracking is allowed.
 This constrains useful statement patterns, but guarantees efficient processing, as once a statement is matched it does not need to be reconsidered (except in cases where it is part of an ultimately unmatched alternate).
 When checking previously collected statements for matching a pattern, ordering MUST be based on timestamp.
 In the event two or more statements have identical timestamps, any order within those statements is allowed.